ychuang789/labelapi/README.md

 ## Usage

-If you have done the quick start and you want to test the API functions or expect a web-based user-interface, you can type `<api address>:<api port>/docs` in the browser (for example http://127.0.0.1:8000/docs) to open a Open API user-interface.
+If you have done the quick start and you want to test the API functions or expect a web-based user-interface, you can type `<api address>:<api port>/docs` in the browser (for example http://127.0.0.1:8000/docs) to open a Swagger user-interface, for more information see [Swagger](https://swagger.io/).
 It is very simple that you just have to choose `try it out` in top-right bottom of each API and replace the request body or query parameter to execute it.

 <img src="OpenAPI.PNG">

-Otherwise modify following parts via curl to calling API:
+Otherwise modify following parts via curl to calling API

 #### create_task